 When we talk, it’s these two parts of the brain that work in tandem.
 They allow us to vocalize and communicate.

-However, the cortex and cerebellum are located rather far from each other.
+However, the cortex and cerebellum are located away from each other.
 To work together, they need to be connected by a neural highway.
 Here, information must be effortlessly transferred between the two areas.
 This neural highway is called the pontine nuclei.

 Bird Brains Have a Different Language Highway

-Parrots have extremely complex brains.
+Parrots have complex brains.
 Many different neural connectors have allowed them to develop intricate cognitive abilities.
-These are similar to our own.
 Because of this, researchers at the University of Alberta theorized that parrots had large pontine nuclei.
 It would allow them to speak in the same way that humans do.

 Upon investigating, they discovered this wasn’t entirely true.
 Instead of a pontine nucleus, parrots have a medial spiriform nucleus.
 A medial spiriform nucleus serves the same function as the pontine nuclei.
 While mammals are equipped with the latter, the former is only found in birds.